alex-t-reed/Alex-s-Learning-Repository/readme.md

 - Middle School: Introduced to HTML and CSS through a yearbook class project.
 Built simple websites for teachers using Weebly.
 - Scratch: Learned basic programming concepts like functions and operations, sparking my interest in coding.

+### Major Projects

+- **MeMoS Study (Python with PsychoPy)**:
+Coded the MeMoS Study, aimed at exploring whether intrinsically or extrinsically directed behavior impacts decision strategies for memory-based tasks.
+The study compares behavior across four performance-based recognition memory tasks: baseline, "do better," memory-focused, and money-focused.
+Adapted from the classic criterion shifting task by Sara Leslie in 2023, with design planning by Sara Leslie, Courtney Durdle, and Alex Reed.
+The study is currently being conducted at the UCSB Miller Memory Lab and is supported by a $750 UCSB Undergraduate Research & Creative Activities (URCA) grant.
+View the MeMoS Study Code on GitHub

 Since then, I've worked on various side projects, some of which are available on my GitHub.
 Feel free to explore them!

+### Current Role

-**I'm currently working at Access Ingenuity as a *Digital Content Accessibility Specialist***, where I help *automate and process thousands of PDF files for document remediation*.
+I'm currently working at Access Ingenuity as a *Digital Content Accessibility Specialist*, where I help *automate and process thousands of PDF files for document remediation*.
 I **develop Python scripts and use PDF scraping libraries along with regular expressions to extract specific information** that will be filled into our Word document templates.

 ## Contact Information